-On April 24, 2012, pursuant to a private placement, the Company issued 8,133,227 "flow-through" units at \$0.15 per share for gross proceeds of \$1,219,984.
-Each unit consists of one flow-through common share and one-half of a transferable share purchase warrant.
-Each whole warrant entitles the holder to purchase one additional common share for a period of twelve months from the date of issuance, at a purchase price of \$0.175 per share.
+On October 21, 2013, the Company closed a non-brokered private placement financing by the issuance of 13,857,200 units at a purchase price of \$0.07 per unit for gross proceeds of \$970,004.
+Each unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
+Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before April 21, 2015, at a purchase price of \$0.10 per share.